 Camden Courtyards, NW1 London, UK

-79 Camden Road is a fully residential scheme on a prominent site in Camden Town.
-Sheppard Robson was appointed by Barratt in June 2013 with a brief for a split of 50% private and 50% affordable.
+Camden Courtyards is a fully residential scheme on a prominent site in Camden Town.
+Sheppard Robson was appointed by Barratt in 2013 with a brief for a split of 50% private and 50% affordable.
 This led to a concept of a double courtyard scheme with the building in the form of an S shape.
 The dimensions of the site lend themselves to narrow blocks which allows for dual-aspect apartments.
-The site is bounded on two sides by busy roads, so providing an aspect into a calm quiet courtyard will ensure better quality outlook for the residential apartments.
+The site is bounded on two sides by busy roads, so providing an aspect into a calm quiet courtyard ensures better quality outlook for the residential apartments.

-The building is seven storeys at its highest.
+The building provides 164 residential units and is seven storeys at its highest.
 There is a five-storey parapet with one or two storeys set back; to the rear, the parapet steps down to four storeys.

 The elevations are conceived like a mansion block, with a base, middle and top and a vertical rhythm punctuated by recessed balconies.